authelia/authelia/docs/content/integration/proxies/introduction.md

 [X-Forwarded-Proto]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto
 [X-Forwarded-Host]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Host

+## Important Notes

+{{< callout context="danger" title="Important Notes" icon="alert-octagon" >}}
+The following section has important notes for integrating Authelia with your proxy.
+{{< /callout >}}

+- When configuring Authelia on a subpath either by the [server address](../../configuration/miscellaneous/server.md#address) or the deprecated server `path` option it's strongly recommended that when users are integrating the `/api/authz/*` or `/api/verify` endpoints do not include the configured path within those URLs.
+This is because the handler will listen on both the root path and the configured path and several misconfiguration issues can be avoided by doing this.

 ## Integration Implementation

 Authelia is capable of being integrated into many proxies due to the decisions regarding the implementation.
 We handle